 The above declarations are taken from the standard library.
-Unary natural numbers can be either zero (Z), or the successor of another natural number (Z).
-Lists can either be empty (Nil) or a value added to the front of another list (Z): Z).
-In the declaration for List, we used an infix operator: New operators such as this can be added using a fixity declaration, as follows:
+Unary natural numbers can be either zero (Z), or the successor of another natural number (S k).
+Lists can either be empty (Nil) or a value added to the front of another list (x :: xs).
+In the declaration for List, we used an infix operator ::.
+New operators such as this can be added using a fixity declaration, as follows:

-'''

 infixr 10 ::

-'''